aospapp/aosp/bionic/README.md

   1. Use generate_uapi_headers.sh to go from a Linux source tree to appropriate contents for external/kernel-headers/.
   2. Run update_all.py to scrub those headers and import them into bionic.

+Note that if you're actually just trying to expose device-specific headers to build your device drivers, you shouldn't modify bionic.
+Instead use `TARGET_DEVICE_KERNEL_HEADERS` and friends described in [config.mk](https://android.googlesource.com/platform/build/+/master/core/config.mk#186).

 Updating tzdata